dhananjaygr/HotInstance/Production/Production.md

 ### Overview

-Hot instances can now be added using OCI as the cloud platform at the template level.
+Hot instances can now be added using OCI as the cloud platform.

 ### Prerequisites